 They are about ten meters in diameter, and each contains a small kitchen (consisting of a sink and maybe an electric burner), beds along the sides, a shrine to ancestors or holy figures, and a fireplace in the center.
 Smoke produced by the fire escapes through a hole in the center of the roof.
 When it rains, the water splashes inside until the family pulls a tarp across the ger for protection.

 Mongolians are master horse riders.
 Many families own large herds of horses that roam the fenceless steppe, and fermented mare’s milk, which the Mongolians call airag, is a popular drink.
-Traditionally, the nomads’ skill on horseback has been essential for guarding their herds and driving them to pasture.
+Traditionally, Mongolian nomads’ skill on horseback has been essential for guarding their herds and driving them to pasture.
 Though these days herders sometimes round up their animals from the seat of a motorbike, nomadic Mongolians still prize horse riding as both a practical necessity and profound connection to their ancestors and communities.

 Motorcycles are not the only technological upgrade over the last several generations.
-According the World Bank, between 60 and 70 percent of the nomadic population now has access to electricity.
+According to the World Bank, between 60 and 70 percent of the nomadic population now has access to electricity.
 This does not mean they’re on the grid; they are nomads, after all.
 But many gers now feature solar panels that, at least sporadically, “feed” the nomadic families’ mobile phones, radios, televisions, and electric lights.

 As it is elsewhere in Asia, the biggest change in Mongolian society is the trend toward urbanization.
 The nomadic families who can afford it increasingly send at least one of their children to the city to go to school.
 Many of these kids prefer to stay there, especially those who find good work.

 Ironically, many of these new urbanites still live in gers, and one of the challenges for city officials is how to provide services to these massive “ger slums,” as they are sometimes called.
 As it often does around the world, the hope for a job in the big city sometimes pays off.
 But not for everyone.
 In Ulaanbaatar, an estimated 50 to 60 percent of the city lives in a ger shantytown.

 But even the kids who go to school in the city return regularly to the fields, where they learn the ways of the generations who came before them.
 Their families – thousands upon thousands of them – still go to sleep each night in their gers, their herds amassed outside, with nothing else around them but the wind.

 The author recently traveled to the Mongolian steppe.
-The gallery below shows some of what he saw.
+The gallery below shows some of what he saw: